 The dynamic conditions encompass the effect of road grade, head wind and driving dynamics (accelerations, decelerations) and auxiliary systems upon energy consumption and emissions of the test vehicle.
 The validity of the trip for the dynamic conditions shall be checked after the test is completed, using the recorded data.
 This verification shall be conducted in 2 steps:

-STEP A: The excess or insufficiency of driving dynamics during the trip shall be checked using the methods described in Annex 9.
+STEP i: The excess or insufficiency of driving dynamics during the trip shall be checked using the methods described in Annex 9.

-STEP B: If the trip is valid following the verifications in accordance with STEP A, the methods for verifying the validity of the trip as laid down in Annexes 8 and 10 shall be applied.
+STEP ii: If the trip is valid following the verifications in accordance with STEP i, the methods for verifying the validity of the trip as laid down in Annexes 8 and 10 shall be applied.

 8.3.
 Vehicle condition and operation

-8.3.1 Vehicle condition
+8.3.1.
+Vehicle condition

 The vehicle, including the emission related components, shall be in good mechanical condition and shall have been run in and driven at least 3,000 km before the test.
 The mileage and the age of the vehicle used for RDE testing shall be recorded.